aspose-drawing/Aspose.Drawing-API-Reference/english/net/aspose.drawing.drawing2d/graphicspath/graphicspath/_index.md

 ---
 title: GraphicsPath.GraphicsPath
 second_title: Aspose.Drawing for .NET API Reference
 description: GraphicsPath constructor.
-The default constructor
+Initializes a new instance of the GraphicsPath class with a FillMode value of Alternate
 type: docs
 weight: 10
 url: /net/aspose.drawing.drawing2d/graphicspath/graphicspath/
 ---
 ## GraphicsPath() {#constructor}

-The default constructor.
+Initializes a new instance of the GraphicsPath class with a FillMode value of Alternate.

 ```csharp
 public GraphicsPath()